mariellenolasco/211129-RPA-Illumina-Training/README.md

 # 211129-RPA-Illumina-Training
-This is a collection of the demos that I showcase during the 10 day RPA training
+This is a collection of the demos that I showcase during the 10 day RPA training.